sanjaymaniam/noobNet/README.md

 # noobNet
-An elementary Deep Learning framework built on C++, maintained for learning purposes.
+An elementary Deep Learning framework built on C++.

-Currently supports dense layers with softmax, relu and sigmoid activations.
+Supports dense layers with softmax, relu and sigmoid activations.

 To Do:
 Convolution layers.